Skip to main content

 # Generate (with the Claude marketplace skill)

-$ claude --skill generate-presentation "Q4 results — revenue, churn, headcount" > deck.html
+$ claude --skill generate-presentation "Q4 results, revenue, churn, headcount" > deck.html

-# Publish
+# Push

 Hook this into a CI pipeline, a Makefile, a cron job, or a Claude session.
 The same loop applies.
+Add --json for machine-readable output that’s easy to pipe through jq.

 What stays stable across updates